Farmed Cows and the Dairy Industry

 Photo courtesy of Jo-Anne McArthur / We Animals

 People often think that cows on dairy farms have a lovely life because they have seen some in fields.
-In reality, the typical dairy cow in the United States will spend her entire life inside a concrete-floored enclosure.
+In reality, the typical cow farmed for milk in the United States will spend her entire life inside a concrete-floored enclosure.

 Cow with distended udders

 Mastitis is a bacterial infection of the udder that causes painful swelling or hardening.
 It is frequently attributed to unhygienic, cramped, and poorly ventilated living conditions.
-The USDA suggests that at least 1 in 4 cows in the US dairy herd suffer from mastitis.
+The USDA suggests that at least 1 in 4 cows in the US dairy industry suffer from mastitis, making it a very costly disease.
 [1]

 Whether they are raised for beef or dairy, all cows end up at the slaughterhouse.
 Most cows in the US are stunned with a pistol-like captive bolt gun to the brain, then are shackled, hoisted, and have their throats cut before being disemboweled and skinned.